chrisdotn/jsmnSol/doc/AJsonParserForSolidity.md

 The library basically requires only one call: `function parse(string json, uint numberElements) internal returns (uint, Token[], uint)`.
 This call takes two input parameters:
 - `string json`: The string containing the JSON
-- `uint numberOfTokens`: The maximum number of tokens to allocate for parsing.
+- `uint numberOfT3okens`: The maximum number of tokens to allocate for parsing.
 This parameter ensures reasonable gas consumption.
 Whenever the string has more objects than `numberOfTokens` allows, the parser returns with an error.

 After parsing, it returns the three values `(uint returnCode, Token[] tokens, uint actualNumber)`.
 These are:
 - `uint returnCode`: The `returnCode` indicates whether or not the call was successful.
 A value of `0` shows a successful parsing, any non-zero value marks an error.
 The valid values are: